Inimicus: Geographic distribution

 Members of the genus Inimicus are distributed mainly in warm tropical waters in the coastal regions of Indo-Pacific oceans.
 Their range does however extend a little into the subtropical zone.
 The waters of the Red Sea off the coast of Egypt appear to mark the westernmost limit of their range, while specimens have been reported as far to the east as New Caledonia.
 The northern coast of New South Wales, Australia marks the southernmost extent of their range, which extends as far to the north as Japan's Aomori, the northernmost prefecture of Japan's main island.
 Inimicus are benthic fishes, living mainly on the bottom of mangrove swamps and coral reefs, at depths between 5 and 450 meters.

 Description

-Adults are typically 13-25 centimeters in length, and can weigh up to 480 grams.
+Adults are typically 13–25 centimeters in length, and can weigh up to 480 grams.
 The body color can be a dull yellow, gray, brown, or rust in color with light blotches, and very similar to that of the surrounding sandy or coral seabed in which they are found.
 This coloration acts as a camouflage which renders them extremely difficult to detect in their natural habitat.
 The skin is without scales except along the lateral line, and is covered with venomous spines and wartlike glands which give it a knobby appearance.
 The head is flattened, depressed and concave.
 The eyes, mouth and nostrils project upwards and outwards from the dorsal aspect of the head.
-Sexual dimorphism is not believed to occur in this genus.
+Sexual dimorphism in this genus was once unreported; however, it has been confirmed that Inimicus sinensis is sexually dimorphic.